rcoleworld/reddit-sentiment-analysis/README.md

 This idea is scalable and can be used for more complex classifications.

 ## Algorithm Approach: Naive
-After training a model with the Sklearn random forest classifier I decided to come up with my own simple algorithmic approach to this problem.
+After training a model with the Sklearn random forest classifier, I decided to come up with my own simple algorithmic approach to this problem.

 This repository contains separate files of positive and negative words: https://github.com/shekhargulati/sentiment-analysis-python/tree/master/opinion-lexicon-English

-I put these words in a python set.
-I also converted the text that I wanted to classify to a set to remove duplicates.
+I put the positive and negative words from the repository above into separate Python sets.
+I also converted the text that I wanted to classify to a set.
 I then took the intersection between the text and the negative words, and the text and the positive words.
 For the neutral words, I merely took the percentage of words that were not in the intersection of either set.
-Here is this idea in python:
+Here is this idea in Python:

 ```Python
 negative_score = len(negativewords & text_set) / len(text_set) * 100